 The treatment: Having facings placed

 There’s a difference in the treatment for the placement of porcelain and composite facings.
+Both require a short consultation before we can set up the appointment for placing the veneers.
 Composite facings can be placed in a single appointment whereas with porcelain facings two appointments are required.

 Treatment of porcelain facings